jjmontesl/cubetl/README.md

 based in Python.

 CubETL provides a mechanism to run data items through a processing pipeline.
-It takes care of initializing only the components used by the process, managing the data flow across the process graph, logging, performance metrics and cleaning up.
+It takes care of initializing only the components used by the process, manages the data flow across the process graph, logging and cleanup.

-It provides out-of-the-box components that can deal with common data formats, and it also includes SQL and OLAP modules that can handle SQL and OLAP schemas and map data across them.
-This allows to insert OLAP facts across multiple tables in a single store operation, doing (and caching) the appropriate lookups.
+It provides out-of-the-box components that handle common data formats and it also includes SQL and OLAP modules that understand SQL and OLAP schemas and map data across them.
+This allows CubETL to insert OLAP facts across multiple tables in a single store operation, while automatically performing (and caching) the appropriate lookups.

 CubETL can also analyze an existing relational database and generate an OLAP schema, and the other way around: generate an SQL schema from an OLAP schema.
 It can also produce